elastic/elastic-otel-java/docs/configure.md

 <!--
 Goal of this doc:
 Provide a complete reference of all available configuration options and where/how they can be set.
 (Any Elastic-specific configuration options are listed directly.
 General OpenTelemetry configuration options are linked.)

-Assumptions we're comfortable making about the reader:
-* They are familiar with Elastic
-* They are familiar with OpenTelemetry
 -->

 # Configure

-> [!WARNING]
-> The Elastic Distribution for OpenTelemetry Java is not yet recommended for production use.
-Functionality may be changed or removed in future releases.
-Alpha releases are not subject to the support SLA of official GA features.
->
-> We welcome your feedback!
-You can reach us by [opening a GitHub issue](https://github.com/elastic/elastic-otel-java/issues) or starting a discussion thread on the [Elastic Discuss forum](https://discuss.elastic.co/tags/c/observability/apm/58/java).

 <!-- ✅ How users set configuration options -->
 ## Configuration methods